rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/delete-bulk-delete-load-balancers-v1.0-account-loadbalancers.rst

 its associated configuration from the account.
 Any and all configuration data is immediately purged and is not recoverable.

-To bulk-delete load balancers, provide a quesry parameter list of load balancer IDs (for example: /loadbalancers?id=<id>&id=<id>).
+To bulk-delete load balancers, provide a query parameter list of load balancer IDs (for example: /loadbalancers?id=<id>&id=<id>).
 The current default limit is ten IDs per request.